 If you do not want to clutter an area with multiple candles, you might want to place a single multi wick candle.
 This will give you multiple flames but without a lot of individual candles.
 Multi wick candles that are unscented will make a dinner table light up without your appetite being affected by the scent.

 The dining area could be made even more interesting with an arrangement of wine glasses with tealight candles sitting inside them.
 If you have candle lanterns with interesting patterns, you could put tealight candles inside them and watch the walls come alive.

 Even votive candles, which were used mainly as religious offerings, are now used to look pretty on a plate.
 If you are creative enough, you could use a combination of all these types of candles to create light and colour in a room.

 You could sit a tealight candle in a decorative lantern and place that in a shallow bowl of water.
 To keep this company, you could have a multitude of floating candles.
 You now have a combination of patterns flickering with a steady illumination.

-Whether you want a single type of unscented candles, or whether you have been inspired by our ideas, all your candle needs will be met right here.
+Whether you want a single type of unscented or scented candles, or whether you have been inspired by our ideas, all your candle needs will be met right here.
 You will wax lyrical about our extensive range of candles in both paraffin wax and soy wax.
 No matter what the intended use, you will not be disappointed with your buy.